zeroerrequattro/chrome-visuals/README.md

 - Set the LSDJ song on MIDIOUT mode
 - Connect the gameboy, the arduinoboy and the PC together
 - Open the [index.html](blob/master/index.html) with Chrome
-- On LSDJ, set the MIDI commands on phrase section:
+- On LSDJ, set the MIDI commands on phrase section:<br>
-..__N__ Sends a MIDI Note – Absolute to the value placed in the effect.
-N00 sends note off, N01-N6F send notes 1 to 112.
+__N__ Sends a MIDI Note – Absolute to the value placed in the effect.
+N00 sends note off, N01-N6F send notes 1 to 112.<br>
-..__Q__ Sends a MIDI Note relative to the current channel’s pitch.
+__Q__ Sends a MIDI Note relative to the current channel’s pitch.
 The effect value is a offset. so Q0C in PU1 would send a note 1 octave higher than what Pu1 is currently playing.
-This is useful as a table command to track midi notes as normal notes in the sequencer.
+This is useful as a table command to track midi notes as normal notes in the sequencer.<br>
-..__X__ Sends a MIDI CC – By default in Arduinoboy the high nibble selects a CC#, and the low nibble sends a value [0-F] to [0-127].
-This can be changed to allow just 1 midi CC with a range of 00-6F, or 7 CCs with scaled or unscaled values.
+__X__ Sends a MIDI CC – By default in Arduinoboy the high nibble selects a CC#, and the low nibble sends a value [0-F] to [0-127].
+This can be changed to allow just 1 midi CC with a range of 00-6F, or 7 CCs with scaled or unscaled values.<br>
-..__Y__ Sends a program/patch/preset change.
+__Y__ Sends a program/patch/preset change.
 - Watch the screen going nuts.

 ## Future releases